bluerobotics/ping-python/README.md

 `$ simplePingExample.py --device <your-device>`

+It's also possible to connect via UDP server using the `--udp` option with IP:PORT as input (e.g `192.168.2.2:9090`).

 ## Usage

 The [Ping1D](https://docs.bluerobotics.com/ping-python/classPing_1_1Ping1D_1_1Ping1D.html) class provides an easy interface to configure a Ping device and retrieve data.